-Predicting mortality amongst older care home residentsJanuary 11th, 2013 in Health /
+Predicting mortality amongst older care home residentsJanuary 11, 2013 in Medicine & Health / Health

 The number of medications prescribed to a care home resident and the frequency of their contact with their GP are strong predictors of mortality in care homes shows research published today in Age & Ageing, the scientific journal of the British Geriatrics Society.